shahzadlone/ABR_Curler/README.md

 Takes one argument: [Path-To-File-With-The-URLS]
 ```
     WHERE:
-          [Path-To-File-With-The-URLS]: path to the file that contains all the URLs to the MPDs on seperate lines.
+          [Path-To-File-With-The-URLS]: path to the file that contains all the URLs to the MPDs and M3Us on seperate lines.

 ------------------------
 Examples: